H5N1 Bird Flu Virus in Livestock

 California Movement Restrictions and Interstate Movement Requirements for Dairy Cattle

-All California CVIs must include the following statement: "All animals identified on this Certificate of Veterinary Inspection (CVI) have been inspected and do not originate from a premises with a confirmed detection of Bovine Associated Influenza A (H5N1) Syndrome** or that is currently under investigation as a suspect premises."
+All dairy breed cattle originating from Highly Pathogenic Avian Influenza (H5N1) affected state(s): Must be accompanied by a Certificate of Veterinary Inspection (CVI) and signed by an accredited veterinarian within seven (7) days of transport that includes the following statement: "All animals identified on this Certificate of Veterinary Inspection (CVI) have been inspected within seven (7) days and do not originate from a premises with a confirmed detection of Highly Pathogenic Avian Influenza (H5N1) or that is currently under investigation as a suspect premises."

 3. Lactating dairy cattle from herds which have tested positive for Influenza A are not eligible for interstate movement for thirty (30) days from the most recent collection of any sample that tests positive from any individual animal in the herd.
 Re-testing may occur after this 30-day period.